|M A R K E T R E V I E W||Pricing Reference Classifieds Subscribe Advertise Exotics 1984-2017|

-innovation in transportation began to sweep America's traveling families
+transportation began to sweep America's traveling families off their feet:

-mini-van was different in that it was designed specifically to be a
+different in that it was designed specifically to be a family car rather

 THE EARLY DAYS